yosko/watamelo-skeleton/README.md

 ## Route callback

-When declaring a route, it can be either a pair of:
+When declaring a route, it can be either a pair of a class/instance and the name of one of its nonstatic methods.
+Either:
+- instance of a class (`object`): the method will be called on this object.
-- instance of a class and name of
+- name of a class (`string`: use `MyClass::classname`): an object will be created and then the method will be called.